Lawrence-Murithi/Lawrence-Murithi/README.md

 ## Hi there 👋

-I am a Data Scientist with nearly 2 years of experience.
+I am a Data Scientist & upcoming Data Engineer.
 I combine strong technical expertise with a passion for problem-solving.
 I thrive in collaborative environments, bridging the gap between complex data and clear communication to deliver actionable insights.

 Beyond my day-to-day work, I am an avid technical writer, dedicated to breaking down complex tech concepts and sharing my knowledge with the broader developer community.